|Sponsored by the HealthcareTrainingInstitute.org providing Quality Education since 1979|

 #3 Racial and Cultural Identity Development in Groups

 Clearly if a counseling group is indeed a social microcosm, then reflected in the group will usually be the more influential majority and the less influential minority of the larger society.
 Racial and cultural identity development levels may also be responsible for subgroupings and coalitions.
 In my experience, coalitions and subgroups are one way that members deal with their anxiety and fear of being isolated and alone in the group.
 Does this agree with your experiences in leading multicultural counseling groups?
 I have found that coalitions tend to form around those sharing the same or near the same racial or cultural identity development level.

 In addition, as you may have noticed, coalitions themselves will usually enjoy either majority or minority status.
 Thus the role of the leader in facilitating the development of racial identity within the group setting is crucial.
 Obviously, knowledge of such issues and a distinct feel for one’s own level of racial identity are essential for the therapist leading multicultural groups.
 I have found that a therapist leading the group is not immune to being seduced into joining one of the coalitions formed around racial identity.

 Obviously, the ethical implication of the therapist joining one of the coalitions is that it can harm the group’s overall effectiveness.
 This is because the coalition that includes the leader tends to receive a higher status within the group and then exercises stronger influence within the group.
 To summarize, your group’s ability to promote the racial and cultural identity development of its members is largely dependent upon your facility, as a leader, in dealing with such controversial and provocative issues of social interaction.

-On this track we have discussed three important issues to consider in starting a multicultural group.
-The three important issues to consider were Heterogeneous Versus Homogeneous Groups, Projective Identification in Multicultural Groups, and Racial and Cultural Identity Development in Groups
+In this section, we have discussed three important issues to consider in starting a multicultural group.
+The three important issues to consider were Heterogeneous Versus Homogeneous Groups, Projective Identification in Multicultural Groups, and Racial and Cultural Identity Development in Groups.